image-rs/image/README.md

 Performance is typically on par with or better than libpng.

-Includes an fast encoding mode powered by [fdeflate](https://crates.io/crates/fdeflate) that is dramatically faster than the fastest mode of libpng while *simultaneously* providing better compression ratio.
+Includes a fast encoding mode powered by [fdeflate](https://crates.io/crates/fdeflate) that is dramatically faster than the fastest mode of libpng while *simultaneously* providing better compression ratio.

-On nightly Rust compiler you can slightly speed up decoding of certain images as well as encoding even further by enabling the `unstable` feature of this crate.
+On nightly Rust compiler you can slightly speed up decoding of some images by enabling the `unstable` feature of this crate.

 ## License